ZanderCowboy/multichoice/docs/96-bug-ui-does-not-rerender-by-deleting-tabs-from-menu.md

 ### Overview

-This was a bug issue where the UI code was rewritten to make there is a solid understanding of `BLoC` and state management
+This was a bug issue where the UI code was rewritten to make sure there is a solid understanding of `BLoC` and state management

 ### What was done